There are seven nationally accredited institutions at a higher educational level in Iceland providing various programmes at different levels:

 The University of Iceland is Iceland’s oldest and largest university, situated in the heart of Reykjavík.

-The Icelandic Centre for Research (RANNIS) supports research, innovation, education and culture in Iceland.
+The Icelandic Centre for Research (RANNIS) is an organisation which supports research, innovation, education and culture in Iceland.
+Please note that RANNIS is not a university.